spatie/skeleton-nova-tool/README.md

  Next run `composer install`, `yarn` and `yarn production`.

- To use the tool in a Nova app add this line in the `require` section of `composer.json`.
+ To use your customized package in a Laravel/Nova app, add this line in the `require` section of the `composer.json` file:

  ```
     ":vendor/:package_name": "*",
 ```

- In your Nova app add a `repositiories` section to the `composer.json` with the path to your package repo.
+ In the same `composer.json` file add a `repositiories` section with the path to your package repo:

  ```
      "repositories": [